letanure/resend-cli/README.md

 Commands:
-  create [options]    Create a domain through the Resend Email API retrieve [options]  Retrieve a domain by ID from Resend API list [options]      List all domains from Resend API
+  create [options]    Create a domain through the Resend Email API retrieve [options]  Retrieve a domain by ID from Resend API verify [options]    Verify a domain by ID using Resend API list [options]      List all domains from Resend API

 ```